Accounting Technician II

 Education and Experience

-- Equivalent to three years of progressively responsible financial record-keeping experience, or any equivalent combination of education and experience, which has provided the above knowledge and abilities.
+- Equivalent to three years of progressively responsible financial record-keeping experience which has provided the above knowledge and abilities.

 Deadline & Application Instructions

 Applications received by June 15, 2022 will be given full consideration by the search committee.

 - Applications received after that date will be forwarded at the request of the Hiring Manager and/or search committee.